Acute Peroneal Tendon Subluxation

 Treatment of an acute peroneal tendon subluxation can be non-surgical or surgical.
 Treatment requires that the tendons be kept back in position behind the fibula and that they be held there until the soft tissues and any bony fragment has healed.
 This requires a period of approximately six weeks of immobilization (cast or walking boot).
 Following that, a rehab program is gradually started to restore the strength and function of the peroneal tendons.

-Nonsurgical treatment for acute injuries in active young athletes has a relatively high chance of recurring.
-Therefore, in active patients, surgical fixation of the injured SPR is often the treatment of choice, although in some instances a course of immobilization may be tried.
-In addition, surgical treatment of an acute peroneal subluxation is necessary when the peroneal tendons cannot be contained behind the bone on the outside of the ankle either because the associated avulsion bone fragment is too large or by the nature of the shape of the fibula.
+Nonsurgical treatment for acute injuries in active young athletes has a relatively high chance of the peroneal tendon subluxation recurring and becoming chronic.
+Therefore, in active patients, surgical repair and stabilization of the injured superior peroneal retinaculum (SPR) is often the treatment of choice, although in some instances a course of immobilization may be tried.
+In addition, surgical treatment of an acute peroneal subluxation is necessary when the peroneal tendons cannot be contained behind the bone (fibula) on the outside of the ankle either because the associated avulsed bone fragment is too large, or by the nature of the shape of the fibula.

 Some patients who suffer an acute peroneal subluxation will go on to develop chronic peroneal subluxations.
 This is more likely in injuries that are missed.
-These patients commonly require surgical treatment.
+Patients with chronic peroneal tendon subluxation commonly require surgical treatment.